jxnu-liguobin/dlsRpc/README.md

-# A Simple RPC Implemented by Scala
+# A simple RPC implemented by Scala

 * Java 8
 * Scala 2.12.7